Russell T Davies: Children's television career (1985–1993)

-Davies was taken on as a member of the BBC Wales children's department (CBBC) in 1985 and given one-day contracts and commissions, such as illustrating for Why Don't You?.
+Davies was taken as a member of the BBC Wales children's department (CBBC) in 1985 and given one-day contracts and commissions, such as illustrating for Why Don't You?.
 As he was only given three days of work per month by the BBC, he continued to freelance and volunteer for the Sherman Theatre.
 In 1986, he was approached by the Sunday Sport before its launch to provide a football-themed daily strip; he declined because he was concerned about the pornographic content of the newspaper.
 He submitted a script for Crossroads in response to an appeal for new writers; it was not used because the show was cancelled in 1987.
 He ultimately abandoned his graphic art career entirely when he realised in his early twenties that he enjoyed writing the dialogue of a comic more than creating the art.

-On 1 June 1987, Davies made his first and only appearance as a television presenter on Play School alongside regular presenter Chloë Ashcroft.
+On 1 June 1987, Davies made his first and only appearance as a television presenter on Play School alongside regular presenter Chloe Ashcroft.
 Why Don't You? line producer Peter Charlton suggested that he would "be good on camera" and advised him to take his career public.
 Davies was granted the opportunity for sporadic appearances over a period of six months; he hosted only one episode as a storytelling illustrator before he walked off the set and commented he was "not doing that again".
 The appearance remains an in-joke in the industry, and the recordings were invariably requested for wrap parties Davies attended.